xregistry/spec/core/spec.md

 **`RESOURCEbase64`**
 - Type: String
-- Description: This attribute is a base64 serialization of the corresponding Resource entity's contents.
-If the Resource contents (which are stored as an array of bytes) are not conformant with the format being used to serialize with the Resource object (i.e. as a JSON value), then this attribute MUST be used in instead of the `RESOURCE` attribute.
+- Description: This attribute is a base64 serialization of the corresponding Resource document's contents.
+If the Resource document (which are stored as an array of bytes) are not conformant with the format being used to serialize with the Resource object (i.e. as a JSON value), then this attribute MUST be used in instead of the `RESOURCE` attribute.
 - Constraints:
   - MUST NOT be present when the Resource's Registry metadata are being serialized as HTTP headers
-  - If the Resource's contents are to be serialized and they are not empty, then either `RESOURCE` or `RESOURCEbase64` MUST be present
+  - If the Resource's document is to be serialized and it is not empty, then either `RESOURCE` or `RESOURCEbase64` MUST be present
-  - MUST be a base64 encoded string of the Resource's contents
+  - MUST be a base64 encoded string of the Resource's document
   - MUST NOT be present if `RESOURCE` is also present
   - MUST NOT be present if the Resource's `hasdocument` model attribute is set to `false